chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 Concert Keyboardist gradually adjusts its tempo (rate of scrolling) toward your playing tempo.
 You are not locked to the tempo in the midi file, and you don't have to play target notes exactly when Concert Keyboardist suggests.
 If you did play them exactly when suggested and hold them exactly as long as suggested, the result would be exactly like playing back the midi file.
 But even if you tried to do this your natural human variations would bring life to the music, or you could play notes at more varied times that feel right to you for the flow of the music, or vary the rhythm.

-Concert Keyboardist has tools to edit which notes are target notes, note velocities, note start times, note durations, variations in the  tempo, and to "humanize" the relative notes times and velocities of notes in midi chords.
+Concert Keyboardist has tools to edit which notes are target notes, note velocities, note start times, note durations, changes in the  tempo, and to "humanize" the start times and velocities of simultaenous notes in chords.
 You can save your edited scores in Concert Keyboardist files which are normal midi files but with an extra invisible track for additional settings.

 However, it's important to understand that in this version of Concert keyboardist it's not possible to create scores or add and remove notes.
 There are many powerful applications for creating and manipulating midi files, but Concert Keyboardist is unique in its ability to allow you to "perform" them under real time control.